 Sweet Home is, fortunately, much better than the movie, and it works quite well as a horror RPG.
-The reliance on your teammates really helps, as does the semi-legitimate fear of death.
-The game does become harder as more people die, but the abundance of health tonics, and their ability to bring everyone in the party (so three people per tonic) up to full health, seriously offset the difficulty.
+The legend goes that this game inspired Resident Evil, but it’s not accurate to think of it as an early prototype.
+It really is a horror RPG.
+The reliance on your teammates really helps the atmosphere, as does the semi-legitimate fear of death.
+The game does become harder as more people die, but the abundance of health tonics, and their ability to bring everyone in the party (so three people per tonic) up to full health at once, seriously offset the difficulty.
 You can also save your game in-cart at any time, virtually ensuring that one of your characters will only die if you get particularly careless.

 Fighting is very simple, and as with most RPGs, mostly dependent on random chance.
 Though a few enemies can be seen (and avoided) in the gameworld, most are invisible random encounters.
-Your main option is to attack, which doles out random damage based on your level and equipped weapon.
+Your main option is to Attack, which doles out random damage based on your level and equipped weapon.
 New weapons can be found within the world and swapped out with the item in your current weapon slot, though their descriptions are rather vague.
 Looking at a weapon will only tell you its type – Rune, Silver, Cut, etc – and it’s mostly trial and error to see what weapons work best against what foes, or in the hands of a specific character.

 Items can be used in battle, but again, its mostly a guess as to which, if any, will have an effect.
 Pray points act as the game’s magic, and a sliding bar (like a football game kick meter) determines how many points are used for an attack.
-Some characters have more points than others, but all have the same generic “pray” attack that cannot be upgraded, and no new spells can be learned.
+Some characters have more points than others, but all have the same generic “Pray” attack that cannot be upgraded, and no new spells can be learned.
 It’s primarily a way for weak characters to provide a strong attack if they’re caught in a pinch.
 The other use for pray points is to open up areas in the environment, or interact with an object when nothing else seems to work.

 The game is primarily music, with a few generic effects for lightning and attacks.
 The music is pretty fantastic, though looped repeatedly.
 The fighting and fresco themes are overused, but you do get a couple different flavors of exploration music, based on where you are in the house.
 They suit and set the theme of the game very well, but are ultimately not required.

-Sweet Home is a damn good RPG, with a lot of horror tweaks that I really dug.
+Sweet Home is a damn good RPG, with a lot of horror tweaks that I really enjoyed.
 Party and item management may not be your thing.
 Frequent, forced random encounters may really not be your thing.
 If you can get over those common RPG complaints, you’ll find an interesting story supporting a fairly unique game experience.
 I can’t think of another game that works as well as this one, while having multiple, specialized characters supporting each other as they do here (not just in a giant party like most RPGs).
 The translation work is superb, at least in terms of clarity, grammar, and telling a complete story.
 The Japanese one could have been about talking ponies for all I know, but what is presented in the English translation all makes sense.
-The translation has also been around long enough to gain some great support with walkthroughs and manuals, if you need them.
+The Gaijin translation has also been around long enough to gain some great support with walkthroughs and manuals, if you need them.
 Certainly worth checking out for a great adventure and a fantastic team-based RPG.